awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticache-replicationgroup.md

 `NodeGroupConfiguration`  <a name="cfn-elasticache-replicationgroup-nodegroupconfiguration"></a>
 `NodeGroupConfiguration ` is a property of the `AWS::ElastiCache::ReplicationGroup` resource that configures an Amazon ElastiCache \(ElastiCache\) Redis cluster node group\.
+If you set [UseOnlineResharding](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html#cfn-attributes-updatepolicy-useonlineresharding) to `true`, you can update `NodeGroupConfiguration` without interruption\.
+When `UseOnlineResharding` is set to `false`, or is not specified, updating `NodeGroupConfiguration` results in [replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)\.
 *Required*: No
 *Type*: [List](aws-properties-elasticache-replicationgroup-nodegroupconfiguration.md) of [NodeGroupConfiguration](aws-properties-elasticache-replicationgroup-nodegroupconfiguration.md)
 *Update requires*: [Some interruptions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-some-interrupt)